 International borders slammed shut during the pandemic, with the majority of countries going into lockdown.
 This has resulted in a significant reduction in trade, and millions of people have lost their jobs as a result.

 Higher unemployment rates mean people do not have enough money to put food on the table.
-The World Bank estimates that up to 150 million people will have fallen into extreme poverty due to the pandemic by 2021.
+The World Bank estimates that up to 150 million people will had fallen into extreme poverty due to the pandemic by 2021.
 To make matters worse, food prices have risen, making proper nutrition even more inaccessible for families living in poverty.

 When you consider that poor individuals must spend a higher percentage of their low-income on food, the pandemic has ultimately led to millions of people cutting back on their portions, or who are simply unable to eat.